williamluszczak/MuSimWeather/README.md

 Once these variables are set, you should just be able to run `./submit_all.sh` to generate your muon flux output.
 Output `.npy` files describing the average muon flux as a function of declination will be written to `$(outdir)/output/`/

+Note that this will submit a LOT of jobs to the OSC cluster.
+These scripts include framework for throttling the number of submitted jobs to keep it below the limit of 1000, though if you're running other stuff on the cluster at the same time the checks I have in place might not work as well.
+I have also not been terribly careful about the amount of resources requested by each job.
+The settings I have in place seem to work, though I'm pretty sure you could get away with adjusting the `submit*.sh` files to request less memory/runtime.
+Optimizing this will require some more testing.